-Note: You are currently viewing documentation for Moodle 1.9.
-Up-to-date documentation for the latest stable version is available here: Grade locking.
+Note: You are currently viewing documentation for Moodle 3.2.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Grade locking.

 Date after which the grades will be locked.
 Usually this date is set to the end of the activity, and the beginning of the grading process..
 A typical sequence of events would be: